jeffvella/UnityEcsEvents/README.md

 # UnityEcsEvents
-An event system package for Unity's data oriented design framework.
+An event system package for Unity's data-oriented design framework.

 #### What is it?